This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Do older kids learn to ski faster than younger kids?

 Up to a point, yes!
 I’ve found that the sweet spot for kids learning how to ski quickly is around age 7.
 They often are pretty fearless, yet have much more coordination than younger kids.
 Teenagers and adults often take longer to learn to ski than grade school children.
 We wrote all about the best age to teach kids to ski.

 What is the earliest age that kids can go to ski school?

-The most beneficial ski lessons are all day lessons.
-Most ski schools start those lessons at age 4-5, so that’s generally a good age to start.
+The most beneficial ski lessons are all-day lessons.
+Most ski schools start those skiing lessons at age 4-5, so that’s generally a good age to start ski lessons.

-Kids ski school programs usually end around age 12-13, when kids will need to start taking lessons with adults.
+Kids’ ski school programs usually end around age 12-13, when kids will need to start taking many ski lessons with adults.
 Kids programs are usually much cheaper and with instructors trained to specifically work with kids, I highly recommend starting your child in a kids ski program, rather than an adult program.

 What equipment do kids need for ski school?

 When you send your child to ski school, you typically only need to send them in their ski clothes.
 This includes wearing base layers, an insulating mid layer, waterproof outerwear, waterproof gloves, ski socks, a neck gator, goggles, and some sort of head covering.
 Helmets are required by nearly all ski schools, and though you can often rent them, most parents prefer to buy them for hygienic reasons.
 Ski schools almost always have ski and boot rentals available, which can simplify your ski day.

 The most important thing you need to do as a parent is to label all of your child’s clothing and equipment with their name.
 I generally recommend writing their name with a permanent marker on the inside tag of all their ski gear so it doesn’t get lost throughout the day.